Adrenal Failure

 What is adrenal failure?

-The body has two adrenal glands, one sitting on the top of each kidney.
-They produce a number of hormones that are used throughout the body.
-Adrenal failure happens because of insufficient production of adrenal hormones.
-If these hormones are not being produced or the hormones that are produced cannot be used by the body, severe, potentially life-threatening adrenal failure results.
+The body has two adrenal glands.
+One sits on top of each kidney.
+The adrenal glands make hormones that are used throughout the body.
+Adrenal failure happens when there are not enough adrenal hormones in the body.
+If these hormones are not being made, or the hormones that are made cannot be used by the body, severe, possibly life-threatening adrenal failure can happen.
+Adrenal failure may also be called “adrenal insufficiency.”

-Adrenal insufficiency or failure can be caused by:
+Adrenal failure or insufficiency can be caused by:

 - Androgen deprivation therapy for prostate cancer.